guidestream-digital/.github/profile/README.md

 **Empowering Businesses with Modern IT Solutions**

 At **GuideStream**, we specialize in driving digital transformation through cutting-edge technology, cloud solutions, and architectural expertise.
-Based in **Grünwald, near Munich, Germany**, we serve clients across **Germany, Switzerland, and Middle East**, helping them navigate complex IT challenges with clarity and efficiency.
+Based in **Grünwald, near Munich, Germany**, we serve clients across **Germany, Switzerland and Middle East**, helping them navigate complex IT challenges with clarity and efficiency.

 ## 🌟 **Our Expertise**